brainarator/Content-Samples/README.md

+# Brainarator Content Samples
-# This repository contains samples for authoring content in Brainarator using it's Authoring tool.
+This repository contains samples for authoring content in Brainarator using it's Authoring tool.